Web Analytics 101 – A Contractor’s Guide To Improving Your Website Analytics

 Although you can choose to use the free version of Google Analytics to minimise the cost of web analytics this does not mean you don’t need to spend time and resources on configuring it correctly and ensuring the data is meaningful.
 Garbage in, garbage out is as relevant to analytics as it is to any form of data collection and analysis.

-Make sure you regularly conduct an audit of your web analytics to optimise the quality of data as otherwise you may be drawing invalid conclusions from reports which could cost you millions in lost revenues.
+Make sure you regularly conduct an audit of your web analytics to optimise the quality of data.
+Otherwise you may be drawing invalid conclusions from reports which could cost you millions in lost revenues.
 Use our Google Analytics audit checklist to complete this process.
 This includes setting up filters to exclude internal traffic and consultancies that are working for you, bots, referrer sites that send malicious traffic to you and exclude users who are unable to ever purchase from you because of logistical or legal reasons.

 8. Audit Google Tag Manager:

-GTM also needs careful and planned implementation to optimise data collection and integrity.
+GTM also needs careful implementation to optimise data collection and integrity.
 Use our Google Tag Manager audit checklist to undertake a robust audit process.
 This includes creating a logical account structure, installation, data layer basics and content security policy adjustments.

 10. Document your implementation:

 Web analytics and tag management soon gets complicated and even the most loyal employee will move on sooner or later.
-As your analytics requirements grow and you become more sophisticated in your analysis it is essential that you don’t rely on the imperfect memory of your analyst or contractor.
+As your analytics requirements grow and you become more sophisticated in your analysis.
+It is essential that you don’t rely on the imperfect memory of your analyst or contractor.

 Make sure you have proper processes in place to document Google Analytics set up and tag management.
 This will protect you against the loss of expertise and also give new analysts and contractors a good starting point to understand what they are dealing with.

-Similarly try to integrate your web analytics code across all your domains and sub-domains so that your analytics can measure the entire user journey.
+Integrate your web analytics code across all your domains and sub-domains so that your analytics can measure the entire user journey.